kometbomb/prototracker-modular/MODULES.md

 Most modules output either in the -1..1 range (or similar), this means you can basically connect anything to anything.
 Experiment.

+Note that there is a delay in signal propagation: every connection between two modules results in a delay of one cycle.
+This might make things harder with e.g. the accumulator if the reset value is changed at the same time when the reset signal is sent and the signals won't arrive at the exact same cycle.

 ## Control

 These modules are used to control other modules.